ycastonguay/MPfm/README.md

 __Android__:
 + [Mono for Android](http://xamarin.com/monoforandroid)

-*MPfm: Music Player for Musicians is © 2011-2013 Yanick Castonguay and is released under the GPLv3 license.*
+*MPfm: Music Player for Musicians is © 2011-2014 Yanick Castonguay and is released under the GPLv3 license.*
-*The BASS audio library is © 1999-2013 Un4seen Developments.*
+*The BASS audio library is © 1999-2014 Un4seen Developments.*
-*The BASS.NET audio library is © 2005-2013 Bernd Niedergesäß.*
+*The BASS.NET audio library is © 2005-2014 Bernd Niedergesäß.*
-*FamFamFam icons are © 2009-2012 Mark James.*